wp-plugins/nextgen-facebook/readme.txt

     width="150" height="150" /&gt;
 </code>

-Note: The order in which the attributes are listed is important -- place the "share" attribute before "src" to give it a higher priority.

-If you do not want, or cannot add a "share" attribute to the IMG tag, and would like NextGEN Facebook OG to share the smaller IMG thumbnail, you can define the NGFB_MIN_IMG_SIZE_DISABLE constant in your wp-config.php or header.php template file.
-This will disable the width and height check for IMG HTML tags.
-For example:
+The order in which the attributes are listed is important -- place the "share" attribute before "src" to give it a higher priority.
+If you do not want, or cannot add a "share" attribute to the IMG tag, and would like NextGEN Facebook OG to share smaller IMG thumbnails, you can uncheck the "Ignore Small Images in Content" option on the plugin settings page.
+You can also disable the feature by using the following constant in your wp-config.php or template files (before the wp_head() function).

 <code>
 define( 'NGFB_MIN_IMG_SIZE_DISABLE', true );
 </code>

-Note: The Facebook debugger suggests using a minimum image size of 200x200px.
-If you use smaller images in your Open Graph image meta tag, they could be ignored by Facebook and other social websites.

 = Q. Does NextGEN Facebook OG use functions from other plugins? =

 **A.** Yes, NextGEN Facebook OG can detect and use the following plugins:

 <ul>
-<li><a href="http://wordpress.org/extend/plugins/wp-wikibox/" target="_blank">WP-WikiBox</a> -- If the WP-WikiBox plugin is active, an option will be added to the settings page to use WP-WikiBox for the Open Graph description field (for pages, not posts).</li>
+<li><a href="http://wordpress.org/extend/plugins/wp-wikibox/" target="_blank">WP-WikiBox</a> : If the WP-WikiBox plugin is active, an option will be added to the settings page to use WP-WikiBox for the Open Graph description field (for pages, not posts).</li>

-<li><a href="http://wordpress.org/extend/plugins/exclude-pages/" target="_blank">Exclude Pages</a> -- If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
+<li><a href="http://wordpress.org/extend/plugins/exclude-pages/" target="_blank">Exclude Pages</a> : If the Exclude Pages plugin is active, social buttons will not be added to excluded pages.
 An additional option will be available on the settings page to toggle this default behavior on/off.</li>

-<li><a href="https://github.com/wmark/CDN-Linker/downloads" target="_blank">CDN Linker</a> -- If the CDN Linker plugin is active, the featured image URL will be rewritten by CDN Linker before it's encoded into the sharing URL for Pinterest and tumblr.</li>
+<li><a href="https://github.com/wmark/CDN-Linker/downloads" target="_blank">CDN Linker</a> : If the CDN Linker plugin is active, the featured image URL will be rewritten by CDN Linker before it's encoded into the sharing URL for Pinterest and tumblr.</li>

+<li><a href="http://wordpress.org/extend/plugins/google-author-information-in-search-results-wordpress-plugin/" target="_blank">Google Plus Author Information in Search Result (GPAISR)</a> : If the GPAISR plugin is active, you may choose to use the author's Google+ profile in the "Author URL" option.</li>
 </ul>

 == Screenshots ==